farrelmr/playground-0nYkj5mg/statement.md

   * No single class representing Time or Date
 * DateFormat not thread safe

-De-facto standards – Joda-Time evolved as a defacto standard for Java dates, and it is to Java8’s credit that they developed the Java8 JSR-310 API’s with the main joda-time developer Stephen Colebourne.
+Joda-Time evolved as a defacto standard for Java dates, and its lead developer Stephen Colebourne defined the Java8 JSR-310 API.

 # New Features